 Articling Students and Paralegals are restricted to performing, under the supervision of the Principal, tasks or activities that require the application of legal skills, judgment, and experience acquired by professional training and practice (

 “legal value-added” input).
 While Agent Firms may require their Articling Students and Paralegals to perform secretarial or clerical tasks, they cannot bill for the time spent performing such administrative functions.

 If it is the Agent Firm’s intention to retain an Articling Student after they have been called to the Bar, it is the Contact Agent’s obligation to advise the Agent Supervisor and request their approval as an Agent.
 Pending approval, they will continue working as, and billing at the Articling Student rate.
 Their fee rate and status will be amended once approved by the Director, and confirmed by the counsel’s signed Agreement, which will stipulate the effective date.

 Tasks performed by Students are limited to those of an administrative nature and therefore are not billable, except for the purpose of returning files as stated in s.
 10.3.
 ICase Administrators should consult s.
 13.4 for allowable billings.

 10.3 Billable Legal Services

 An Agent may bill only for services that fall within the scope of his or her Agreement.
 No fees may be claimed for the preparation of accounts or for administrative and secretarial work.
-However, an Agent Firm may bill 0.1 hours at the personnel rate for the purpose of returning a file, as per section 7.4.
+However, an Agent Firm may bill 0.1 hours at the personnel rate, per file, for the purpose of returning a file to the PPSC and a maximum of 0.2 hours per file for the purpose of archiving it, as per section 7.4.
 Agent Firms using iCase are to consult section 13.4 for instructions.

 Agent Firms are expected to be efficient and cost-conscious in the delivery of prosecutorial services.